waii-ai/waii-sdk-py/README.md

 In order to know more details, you can check the following detailed API documentation.

+## Use Notebook

+You can also use the SDK in Notebooks like Jupyter, you can follow the the doc [here](USE_NOTEBOOK.md)

 ## Modules

 The SDK consists of the following modules: